jensmeder/DarkLightning/README.md

 # DarkLightning

 DarkLightning is a lightweight Objective-C library to allow data transmission between iOS devices (Lightning port or Dock connector) and OSX (USB) at 480MBit.
-It uses the usbmuxd service on OSX to open a TCP socket connection to the phone.
+It uses the usbmuxd service on OSX to open a TCP socket connection to the iOS device.

 ## Overview